SMPTE/ris-osvp-metadata-camdkit/index.md

 The parameter shall be a real number in the range (0..360].

-### `streamId`
+### `sourceId`

 #### Description

-URN serving as unique identifier of the stream in which data is being transported.
-This is most important in the case where a single device is producing multiple streams of samples.
+URN serving as unique identifier of the source from which data is being transported.

 #### Units